 OS is an abbreviation for “oculus sinister” which is Latin for “left eye.”

 Prism only appears on a low number of prescriptions.
+Prism on a prescription could show a triangle to describe prism instead of the word "Prism".
 It’s used when your doctor feels that compensation for eye alignment is necessary.
 The prismatic power, also known as prism, is intended to correct binocular vision difficulties in which both eyes have a hard time working together.
 The strength of the correction is indicated in the prism column, and the base column specifies in which direction the prism acts.
 The back vertex distance (BVD) is the measurement between the front of your eye and the lens of your glasses in millimeters.
 This distance, which might affect a lens's effective strength, is normally reserved for prescriptions with higher strengths.

 If you do not have numbers under Prism then you do not need to worry about Prism.
 If you have numbers under ADD please choose Extra ADD/Prism Power and send us your full prescription by email firstname.lastname@example.org

 The distance between your pupils centered is measured by the Pupillary Distance (PD).
 This measurement must be as accurate as possible because it determines where you are looking through the lens of your glasses or VR insert.